Fraser's Hill: History

 Fraser's Hill is named after Louis James Fraser (1841–1916), a Scottish trader and accountant.
 After a failed gold mining venture in Australia, he migrated to the Federated Malay States in 1890 looking for a new venture in tin mining.
 He set up a tin-ore trading post in Tras.
 As mining activity flourished at the foot of Fraser's Hill, Fraser became a tin merchant and bought crude tin ore from Malay and Chinese miners in Tras and Sempam and used mules to transport the ores to Kuala Kubu.
 He later recruited guides and coolies and formed an expedition to search the upper ridges for valuable minerals such as gold.
 The expedition found an ancient forest of moss-draped trees and ferns that resembled prehistoric forests.
 A cloud layer kept the vegetation constantly moist.
 At the same time, Fraser found rich tin deposits on the hill and recruited Chinese miners to open a mine known as Pamah Lebar which would later become the current location of Fraser's Hill golf course.
 A track was then constructed for mules to carry tin ore to The Gap and Kuala Kubu.
 Fraser then moved his tin ore trading base from Tras to Fraser's Hill.
 The first mining lease was officially issued to Abu Suradi in November 1899; the last one was issued in 1906 to Robert Lewis and the Sempam Mining Company Limited.
 However, as the tin ore was depleted quickly by 1913, mining activity declined, and many Chinese miners and farmers moved away from the town.

 Initially, Fraser was reported as having disappeared in 1910, however, the latest research by R. Hale in 2019 uncovered that he retired from his position and returned to Great Britain in 1910 and died while vacationing in Austria-Hungary in 1916.
 When C. J. Ferguson-Davie, the bishop of Singapore, attempted to find Fraser in 1917, he was unable to find him.
 Instead, he discovered the place was suitable for building a hill station as a retreat from the valley's hot climate.
 He wrote a report to the high commissioner and chief secretary of the Federated Malay States to suggest that a hill station be built at this location.
 A preliminary topographical survey was drawn up in August 1919, which confirmed the area was a suitable location for a hill station.
 Later, R.C.M.
-Kindersly, an unofficial member of the Federal Council, stated that the committee aimed to make the Fraser's Hill area a holiday resort.
+Kindersley, an unofficial member of the Federal Council, stated that the committee aimed to make the Fraser's Hill area a holiday resort.
 Construction of Fraser's Hill began in October 1919 when F.W.
 Mager, Pahang state engineer, surveyed the site for building construction and cleared the land around Fraser's former bungalow to build a road from The Gap to provide access to the hill station.
 The place was renamed Fraser's Hill and opened to visitors in 1922.